zanton123/PyCUDAShieldTablet/README.md

 https://github.com/proot-me/PRoot

-Essentially, this is the same idea as used by the GNURoot Debian app but we make much more limited use of the PRoot facilities.
+Essentially, this is the same idea as used by the GNURoot Debian app but we make very limited use of the PRoot facilities.

 https://play.google.com/store/apps/details?id=com.gnuroot.debian&hl=en